pedestrian-dynamics-HM/vadere/README.md

 - Start Vadere
 - Click *Project* > *Open*
 - Choose `vadere.project` of one of the test projects, e.g. [TestOSM](https://gitlab.lrz.de/vadere/vadere/tree/master/VadereModelTests/TestOSM) and click *open*
-- Select tahe scenario on the left and press *run selected scenario*
+- Select the scenario on the left and press *run selected scenario*

 ## Build from Source